 Starting with ITDR explained, we’ll next explore the why of ITDR and the importance of it in today’s cybersecurity landscape.
-Identity Threat Detection and Response (ITDR) is a security solution that detects, analyses, and responds in real time to identity‑based threats.
+Identity Threat Detection and Response (ITDR) is a security solution that detects, analyses, and responds in real-time to identity‑based threats.
 Unlike the traditional IAM systems, which are mainly concerned with the distribution of access versus the control, the ITDR system is a bit different.
-It monitors user behavior and identifies suspicious activity while response mechanisms help to mitigate threats before they become a serious threat.
+It monitors user behavior and identifies suspicious activity, while response mechanisms help to mitigate threats before they become serious threats.
 This ensures that even legitimate accounts cannot be misused by malicious actors thus adding to the identity security, which also improves overall cybersecurity resilience in the firm.

 Identity and Access Management (IAM): The Foundation